WHEN THE QUEEN GOES OUT, I LIKE TO SOAK MY FEET by SHEILA MILES

 ABOUT THE ARTIST: SHEILA MILES

 Sheila Miles was born in the early 1950’s in Indianapolis into a family of six children.
 At an early age she decided to become an artist and when she was nine her mother gave her a book on the artist Gauguin.
 She then decided she wanted to be “that kind of an artist”.
 Sheila Miles believes a strong work of art transports the viewer into that world and it is like traveling to another country.
 Her goal when making art is to make a discovery about the world and/or herself.
 She says that the painting “When the Queen Goes Out, I like to Soak My Feet” is a metaphor for “whatever happens in your life try to keep a sense of humor.”
 Sheila Miles has lived and worked as an artist in Montana.
-She is currently in Oracle, Arizona.
-(No photo)
+She currently lives in Oracle, Arizona.

 GUIDING QUESTIONS AND VOCABULARY

 Questions for Viewing:

 First, always take a few moments to really look at the artwork.

 - What do you think is going on in this picture?

 - What do you see that makes you say that?